 What is a controversial topic to debate on?

 Controversial topics for debates vary depending on the context, but some examples include abortion, gun control, the death penalty, same-sex marriage, immigration, climate change, and racial equality.
-These topics tend to evoke strong emotions and differing opinions, making for heated and engaging debates.
+These topics tend to evoke strong emotions and differing opinions, making for heated and interesting debates.

 What is the hot topic of discussion?